 College Futures determines if an arrangement is or contains a lease at inception.
-Leases are included in "Operating lease right-of-use ("ROU") asset" and "Operating lease liability" in the Statement of Financial Position.
-The obligations associated with leases are recognized as liabilities in the Statement of Financial Position based on future lease payments, discounted using College Futures' incremental borrowing rate.
+Leases are included in operating lease right-of-use ("ROU") asset and operating lease liability in the statements of financial position.
+The obligations associated with leases are recognized as liabilities in the statements of financial position based on future lease payments, discounted using College Futures' incremental borrowing rate.
 Operating lease expense is recognized on a straight-line basis over the lease term.
 College Futures does not report ROU assets and lease liabilities for short-term leases (leases with a term of 12 months or less).
 Instead, lease payments made under short-term leases are reported when the expense is incurred.
 College Futures does not have any short-term lease contracts (leases with a term of 12 months or less).